-Watermelons are juicy, delicious, and low-calorie snacks packed with health benefits.
-It probably is one of your favorite fruits.
+Watermelon is a juicy, delicious, and low-calorie snack packed with health benefits.
+It may be one of your favorite fruits.
 But as a parrot owner, you must be lingering over this question.

 Can parrots eat watermelon?
 They sure can.
 A slice of watermelon is safe for your bird.
 It will boost the parrot’s immune system, organ health, and bone health.
 Besides, the fruit is rich in minerals and vitamins.

 Here is everything you need to know about parrots eating watermelons.

 Watermelon is as nutritious to parrots as it is to humans.
 Here are the nutrients it contains and their benefits.

 Without a doubt, watermelons are beneficial for parrots.
 But how much watermelon does your parrot need?

 Parrots love eating watermelon since it has a stringy texture and a juicy squish that the bird finds entertaining.
 In addition, it provides enrichment when the bird picks out seeds from the watermelon.
 Its sweet flavor, too, works significantly as a treat.

 However, watermelon should only constitute 15% of the parrot’s diet.
 Therefore, if you have a macaw, the recommended daily serving is one and a half cups of fruit.
 The smaller parrots, like the parakeet, only require ¾ cup.